November 14, 2019

 A Wrong Application Structure

-Problem: the composition of clickable elements, content, screens are not recognized by a user and lead to misunderstanding in communication with an app as well as to a further app uninstall.
+Problem: a user cannot recognizes the composition of clickable elements, content, screens.
+It leads to misunderstanding in communication with an app as well as to a further app uninstall.

 Solution: App interface should be intuitive for users.
 To make it happens, user interface designers should think as their users.
 First, define a target audience of your mobile application which should also respond to the purpose of your app.
 Mobile application without an idea and defined target audience is a waste of time and money.
 Avoid it.
-Second, think about an operating system where your app is going to be launched.
-Users should intuitively understand the purpose of all existed buttons since they recall their previous experience mainly with their operating systems and popular mobile applications in order to orient themselves in a new application.
+Second, think about an operating system where you’re launching your app.
+Users should intuitively understand the purpose of all existed buttons.
+They recall their previous experience with their operating systems and popular mobile apps to orient themselves in a new application.

 Problem: your mobile application user wants to turn its device horizontally or to use it on a tablet, but … Oops!
 It doesn’t work and doesn’t fit the screen.

 Solution: This issue can be tackled even before you’ll face it.
-Just always be aware of the fact that your potential users are able to come up with some device manipulations (for instance, rotation), and user interface design in mobile applications should respond to all changes: commands shouldn’t be very small if they are displayed in horizontal mode, all desired sections should be shown properly.
-Moreover, your application potentially can be seen on devices with different resolutions and display sizes which also affect the way information fits the screen.
+Just always be aware of the fact that your potential users can come up with some device manipulations (for instance, rotation), and user interface design in mobile applications should respond to all changes.
+Commands shouldn’t be very small if they are displayed in horizontal mode, all desired sections should be shown properly.
+Moreover, your application potentially can be seen on devices with different resolutions and display sizes.
+These also affect the way information fits the screen.

 Poor (First) Impression